 The new study takes advantage of the Climate Change Institute's next-generation ultra-high resolution technology to provide the most detailed pollution and climate record in existence.
 SoHP and CCI historians, climate scientists and archaeologists combined these new data with highly detailed historical records of climate, economic activity (lead mining and smelting) and human health conditions.
-The results show that only once in the last 2000 years lead levels in the air dropped to undetectable levels, due to the decline or abandonment of lead mining and smelting due to the onslaught of the Black Death, the most devastating pandemic to ravage Europe in the last millennium, claiming up to 50% of the population.
+The results show that only once in the last 2000 years lead levels in the air dropped to undetectable levels, due to the decline or abandonment of lead mining and smelting caused by the onslaught of the Black Death, the most devastating pandemic to ravage Europe in the last millennium, claiming up to 50% of the population.

 Dr. Alexander More (SoHP - Harvard History - Climate Change Institute), an expert in the history of health and climate change, was first author of the new study.
 Dr. Nicole Spaulding and Dr. Pascal Bohleber (CCI and University of Heidelberg) conducted the analysis of the ice core data, along with Dr. Michael Handley, Ms. Elena Korotkikh, Prof. Andrei Kurbatov and Dr. Sharon Sneed, all of CCI.
 Radiocarbon analysis was the result of Dr. Helene Hoffmann's doctoral thesis at the University of Heidelberg.
 The study was the second contribution of the Historical Ice Core Project, conceived by Prof. Paul A. Mayewski (Director of the Climate Change Institute) and Prof. Michael McCormick, chair of the Initiative for the Science of the Human Past.
-The expertise of Prof. Christopher Loveluck (University of Nottingham) was crucial due to his local expertise in British archaeology.
+The contribution of Prof. Christopher Loveluck (University of Nottingham) was crucial due to his local expertise in British archaeology.

 Authors form left to right: Alexander More (Harvard-History-SoHP-CCI), Nicole Spaulding (CCI-SoHP), Pascal Bohleber (CCI-University of Heidelberg-SoHP), Elena Korotkikh (CCI), Andrei Kurbatov (CCI), Michael Handley (CCI), Helene Hoffmann (University of Heidelberg), Christopher Loveluck (University of Nottingham), Sharon Sneed (CCI), Michael McCormick (SoHP-History, Harvard), and Paul A. Mayewski (CCI).